 Neem has been popularly used for ages in the Indian subcontinent to get protection from mosquitoes.
 A large neem tree in the yard can help in eliminating mosquitoes from the surroundings.
 Moreover, using burned leaves and oil formulations of neem have been practiced for repellency purposes from ancient times.
 Don’t miss checking out these Neem Oil Uses in the garden.

-Tip To Use: Use 2-parts of neem oil with 98-parts of coconut oil and apply it on the body.
-Or burn the dried leaves of neem to get rid of the pesky insects like mosquitoes, flies, and critters.
+Tip To Use: Use 2-parts of neem oil with 98-parts of coconut oil and apply it to the body.
+Or burn the dried leaves of neem to eliminate pesky insects like mosquitoes, flies, and critters.

 Also Read: Neem Oil Uses for Garden Benefits

 Pennyroyal leaves are very effective in getting rid of mosquitoes and gnats.
 Its spearmint-like smell is disliked by mosquitoes, hence used in the formulation of pest repellent as well.

 Tip To Use: You can use crushed stems of pennyroyal in your house or keep them in your pocket to repel mosquitoes, read more here.